Ohio University Marching 110: 1967-present: The "Big Switch" and modern era

 In 1967, Gene Thrailkill became the director of bands at Ohio University.
 Thrailkill introduced a new, high-energy marching style and a new uniform, both of which remain staples of the Marching 110 today.
 Along with the style switch, Thrailkill controversially removed all women and majorettes from the band.
 The first drum major of the new-look "Marching Men of Ohio" was Bill Fay, and the twirler was David Fowler.

 In 1968, Fowler became drum major and instituted one of the 110's first dance routines, performed to "Ain't Been Good."
 The dance is still performed today.
 Fowler remained drum major until 1970.
 The band has not had a drum major since Fowler's departure, with on-field leadership becoming the responsibility of the Field Commander.

 Dr. Thomas Lee became director in 1971.
 Upon Lee's departure in 1973, Ronald Socciarelli became director.
 Several notable traditions began during Socciarelli's tenure, including the addition of "Long Train Runnin'" and "Cheer" to the band's dance numbers.
 The band also began to perform its annual show at the Ohio Theatre in Columbus in 1974.

-In 1975, women were re-admitted to the band by Socciarelli, and remain so today.
+In 1975, women were re-admitted to the band by Socciarelli and have remained so.
 With the change, the band adopted its current name.
 The Marching 110 also became the first collegiate marching band to perform in Carnegie Hall in 1976, marking one of their first prominent performances.

 In 1990, Sylvester Young became the Marching 110's director.
-Under his leadership, the band represented the state of Ohio in the 1993 inaguaral parade for President Bill Clinton.
+Under his leadership, the band represented the state of Ohio in the 1993 inaugural parade for President Bill Clinton.

 Dr. Richard Suk became director in 1996.
-During his tenure, the band has performed in three Macy's Thanksgiving Day Parades (2000, 2005 and 2017), several NFL games, the 2010 Tournament of Roses Parade, and internationally in Dublin, Ireland, St. Peter's Square in Vatican City, and in London as part of the 2024 London Band Week.
+During his tenure, the band has performed in three Macy's Thanksgiving Day Parades (2000, 2005, and 2017), several NFL games, the 2010 Tournament of Roses Parade, and internationally in Dublin, Ireland, St. Peter's Square in Vatican City, and in London as part of the 2024 London Band Week.

-In 2023, the band celebrated its 100th anniversary.
+In 2023, the Ohio University Marching Band celebrated its 100th anniversary.

+In 2025, the Marching 110 celebrated 50 years of women's readmittance to the band.
+Celebrations included many halftime shows featuring female artists, including the "Latina Divas", Lady Gaga, Ariana Grande, and the Pop Show performances.

+In 2026, the Marching 110 placed 1st as America’s best college marching band in the 2026 USA TODAY Sports Readers’ Choice Awards.